abrick1509/vs-code-clang-format-one-argument-per-line/README.md

 | `one-argument-per-line-clang-format.saveDocument` | Call `document.save()` after string manipulation. | `true`        |

 ## Requirements

-Assumes clang-format to be set as the default formatter for the document (manually or through some other extension).
+If `saveDocument` is `true`, it is assumed that some formatter is set (manually or through some other extension) and the `format-on-save` option is `true`.
-Calls document.save() after text manipulation, which assumes the "format-on-save" option to be set.
+This was tested with the well-known clang-format formatter.
 ## Known Issues
 Nothing known so far.